halobase/ai/README.md

 ## License

-XOOAI is Apache 2.0 licensed.
+xooai is Apache 2.0 licensed.